codelibs/fess-docs/en/13.16/admin/general-guide.rst

 Purge User Before
 :::::::::::::::::

-Days whilc old user logs are removed.
+Days which old user logs are removed.
 To disable log purge, set to -1.

 Bots Name For Purge